U.S. flag

 Thursday, February 6, 2025: In-Person Open House 2

-We'll host a virtual community meeting for the Broadway Safety Improvement Project on Thursday, February 6.
+We'll host an in-person Open House for the Broadway Safety Improvement Project on Thursday, February 6.
 This will be a drop-in event.
 Come anytime between 6 p.m. and 8 p.m.
 The event will take place at the City Hall Annex at 344 Broadway.

 Click here for more information, including meeting materials when they become available.
 The meeting will cover the same material as Open House 1.
 Note that these events are the same but start and end at different times.